 14. What are the eligibility criteria for research teams applying to the Scheme?

-Research teams should be led by a Principal Investigator (PI) who either:
+Research teams should be led by a Lead Applicant who either:

 - Holds or will hold a post that covers the duration of the award

 - Has at least 3 publications of original research in peer-reviewed journals

 - Has secured at least 1 peer-reviewed research grant for a research project(s), as either the Lead Applicant or a Co-Applicant.

 Only one application per Lead Applicant will be considered.
 However, it is possible to be a Co-Applicant or Collaborator on other applications.
 In this case, the total time commitment across all applications should be considered and will be taken into account by the Joint Selection Panel.
 Further information on the requirements for Lead Applicants, Co-Applicants and Official Collaborators is available in the Instructions to Applicants document.